Keto and Carb Cycling for Women

 The theory behind carb cycling is that it optimizes your body’s metabolic needs.
 While eating low carb, your body produces glucagon to help you burn fat, is more sensitive to insulin, and is more metabolically efficient.

 The problem comes when you eat a low-carbohydrate diet for too long.
 Over long periods, your thyroid hormones may drop, you may become less sensitive to insulin, and you may gain weight.
 This is not the case with everyone, some women thrive in ketosis for months at a time without any of these issues.
 However, if you are struggling and noticing hair loss, lower energy, constipation, mental lethargy, coldness and possible weight gain then doing a carb cycling approach may be needed.

 It is important to sync carb cycling with your menstrual cycle.
 The menstrual cycle lasts for 28 days.
 The female hormones estrogen and progesterone are elevated at different points during the menstrual cycle.
 These important hormones impact insulin sensitivity and carbohydrate metabolism.
 Consequently, it is important to consider your hormone levels when determining the amount of carbohydrates to include in your diet.

 The first two weeks of your menstrual cycle are called the follicular phase.
 Menstruation lasts from days 1-5 of this phase.
-Estrogen levels tend to be more dominant in these two weeks.
+Estrogen levels tend to be more dominant in these two weeks but especially at the end of the follicular phase as the body prepares for ovulation.
+Day 1-10 are great days for fasting, keto and low-carb diets as the body dosn’t need to build a lot of hormone during this period.

-The female body is naturally more insulin-sensitive during the follicular phase.
-This means it tolerates carbohydrates better during these two weeks.
+The female body is naturally more insulin-sensitive during the last 4 days of the follicular phase as it needs to build up hormones for ovulation.
+This means it tolerates carbohydrates better during these final 4 days.
 Carb cycling to meet this hormonal change is an excellent strategy.